Respiratory Therapist Requirements

 Typically, RTs see numerous patients throughout any given workday, and therefore remembering the intricacies of each patient’s case can be difficult.
 Therefore, notes and records must be kept on each patient to ensure that the RT on staff, as well as other healthcare professionals, can maintain a clear understanding of each case.

 Stay connected to the latest Healthcare Career Advice easily through Facebook.

 In addition to case management, organizational skills also come into play in regards to both tools and time.
 RTs must keep their tools and equipment organized and accounted for, not only because they are most often property of the employing facility, but also because the next case may require the same equipment be used.

 If a tool or piece of equipment is unable to be located, this could become extremely problematic.
 Similarly, the ability to keep to an organized schedule (mainly in outpatient centers or private practices) is essential to maintaining an efficient workflow.
-Strong organizational skills are truly a key to success, especially for those considering a career as a Certified Respiratory Therapist (CRT).
+Strong organizational skills are truly a key to success, especially for those considering a career as a Registered Respiratory Therapist (RRT).

 3. People skills